salilshankar/salilshankar/README.md

 </div>

-### 👨‍💼 what do i do, professionally?
+### what do i do, professionally? 👨‍💼

-i'm a technical writer by day.
-A software engineer by night. otherwise, wholeheartedly a student. 🧑‍🎓
+i'm a technical writer by day. a software engineer by night. otherwise, wholeheartedly a student. 🧑‍🎓

-### what i'm working on these days?
+### what i'm working on these days? 🖥️

-right now, at Blueshift. as a senior technical writer, writing their product and developer documentation. 📝 would like to check 'em out? here you go:
+right now, at Blueshift. as a senior technical writer, writing their product and developer documentation. 📝
+<br/>would like to check 'em out? here you go:

 - [product documentation](https://help.blueshift.com/hc/en-us)
 - [developer documentation](https://developer.blueshift.com)

-### what was i working on, previously?
+### what was i working on, previously? 📅

 earlier, i was a technical writer at these companies: